digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/data-sources/openapi.md

 # OpenAPI

-ToolJet has a data source for generating REST API operations from OpenAPI Specs.
+JumpStart has a data source for generating REST API operations from OpenAPI Specs.

 ## Connection
 - Connections are generated from OpenAPI specifications.
 Currently supports Basic Auth, API Key, Bearer Token, OAuth 2.0